Stan-Kudri/Calculator/README.md

 # Calculator (WPF/WinForms)

-This is a simple calculator project in WPF/WinForms.
-The project contains tests to check the correctness of the operations.
+This is a project with calculator implementation on WPF/WinForms.
+Also the project contains unit tests.

 ## WPF
 ![](WPFCalculator.png)